Agent Shortlist

 Enterprise

-For large organizations where vendor relationships, compliance certifications, and existing IT infrastructure drive the decision.
+For large organisations where vendor relationships, compliance certifications, and existing IT infrastructure drive the decision.

 Enterprise platform · Microsoft · $200/month per 25k messages